CybercentreCanada/assemblyline4_docs/docs/integration/python.md

     You can find all parameters and their default values in the [SubmissionParams class](../../odm/models/submission/#submissionparams).

 !!! tip "For submitting a URL instead of a file, use the `url` argument instead of `path`"

+!!! tip "For submitting a SHA256 instead of a file, use the `sha256` argument instead of `path`"

 === "Ingest"
     The Ingest API supports three additional functionalities over the Submit API: